SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/09-Homework.md

 After dividing, you should **continue subtracting** from N, until it becomes less than M.

-When N becomes less than M, you must take what has remained of N and the count of targets you’ve poked, and print them as output.
+When N becomes less than M, you must take what has remained of N and the count of targets you've poked, and print them as output.

 **NOTE:** When you are calculating percentages, you should do it with maximum precision.